-When hormonal levels of testosterone and estrogen surge during puberty, low testosterone or high estrogen (the female hormone) can bring on female-like breast tissue.
-This is the primary cause of gynecomastia.
-In over 90 percent of cases, gynecomastia experienced as a result of puberty will resolve on its own.
-However, scientific studies show that if breast gland development has not resolved within two years, then it is not likely to resolve at all.
+When hormonal levels of testosterone and estrogen surge during puberty, low testosterone or high estrogen (the female hormone) can bring on female-like breast tissue growth.
+This is the primary cause of gynecomastia, which can occur in one or both breasts.
+In over 90 percent of cases, gynecomastia experienced as a result of puberty (pubertal gynecomastia) will resolve on its own.
+However, scientific studies show that if glandular breast tissue development has not resolved within two years, then it is not likely to resolve at all.

-The locker room at school poses a challenge with sports, swimming, showers, and any other type of shirtless activity, usually causing young men with gynecomastia to try to avoid such situations entirely.
+The locker room at school poses a challenge for those with adolescent gynecomastia regarding sports, swimming, showers, and any other type of shirtless activity, usually causing young men with gynecomastia to try to avoid such situations entirely.

 For men working in a climate-controlled environment dictating a shirt, tie, and jacket, going to work is not a problem.
 However, there are many men who have jobs outdoors doing physical labor, which can be miserable if the weather is hot.
-Gynecomastia sufferers will subject themselves to extreme physical discomfort in order to avoid the psychological torture caused by teasing and insensitive comments from their peers and co-workers.
+Gynecomastia sufferers will subject themselves to extreme physical discomfort in order to avoid the psychological torture caused by teasing and insensitive comments from their peers and co-workers regarding their breast enlargement.